Best Practices for Running a Social Media Campaign

 Ask for Help

-The Office of Media Relations established the Rutgers Social Media Users Group to provide a forum for social media practitioners across the university to come together and talk about best practices or troubleshoot problems with various tools.
-Contact Karen Smith, Assistant Director of New and Emerging Media, to be included in the group.
+The Rutgers Social Media Users Group is a forum for social media practitioners across the university to come together and talk about best practices or troubleshoot problems with various tools.
+If you would like to be included in this group, email Karen Smith, senior director of University News and Media Relations.
 Please feel free to contact members when building your social media presence or pondering any changes.

 These guidelines are designed to highlight best practices for those administering Rutgers social media accounts and do not address conduct on any personal accounts.
 That said, social media is a public medium.
 Faculty, staff, and students should always be aware of how they identify and present themselves to the public via their own accounts as they may be seen as de facto Rutgers authorities.

 If you distribute or comment on information related to Rutgers via personal accounts, it’s important for you to clarify whether you are doing so in an official capacity or as a private individual.
 Make it clear that your personal comments represent your own viewpoints and not those of the university or its administrators.
 Keep in mind that any of your social media conduct may be copied or distributed by others long after you post it.
 You may be held liable for published information or find that it is used against you in an employment situation.
 Faculty and staff should also be sure to follow all applicable university policies, including but not limited to those addressing student and patient privacy, when conducting their own activities on social media.